-- The right to access technology, classrooms, information resources and outstanding instruction in various active-learning environments which enhance the student learning experience - The right to attend classes in a physically safe environment which promotes active-learning and student engagement - The right to communicate ideas in written and oral form free of discrimination as defined by federal, state, local and institutional regulations - The right to express diverse opinions, to think creatively and critically, in inter- and multidisciplinary contexts, in ways which do not infringe on the rights of others - The right to participate in activities, programs and leadership opportunities designed to enhance academic, social and personal development while providing practical opportunities for the application of knowledge - The right to access established academic and administrative policies and procedures for presenting, addressing and resolving student concerns, complaints and grievances - The right to participate in an institutional system of shared governance designed to inspire and encourage student development through community participation on judicial boards, programming boards and other institutional boards - The right to be free from unreasonable intrusion in personal, health, safety, or student disciplinary records
+- The right to access technology, classrooms, information resources, and instruction in various active-learning environments which enhance the student learning experience. - The right to attend classes in an environment which promotes active-learning and student engagement. - The right to communicate ideas in written and oral form free of discrimination as defined by federal, state, local, and institutional regulations. - The right to express diverse opinions, to think creatively and critically, in inter- and multidisciplinary contexts, in ways which do not infringe on the rights of others. - The right to participate in activities, programs, and leadership opportunities designed to enhance academic, social, and personal development while providing practical opportunities for the application of knowledge. - The right to access established academic and administrative policies and procedures for presenting, addressing, and resolving student concerns, complaints, and grievances. - The right to participate in an institutional system of shared governance designed to inspire and encourage student development through community participation on judicial boards, programming boards, and other institutional boards. - The right to be free from unreasonable intrusion in personal, health, safety, or student disciplinary records, in accordance with APM 10.9 Records Management and Security policy.

 Students are not only members of the academic community but are also members of the larger society.
-Students retain the rights, guarantees and protections afforded to and the responsibilities held by, all citizens.
+Students retain the rights, guarantees and protections afforded to, and the responsibilities held by, all citizens.
 A student may be subject to prosecution by local, state, or federal law enforcement agencies irrespective of whether the College initiates student integrity proceedings in a given situation.